gregjacobs/Autolinker.js/README.md

    classes by assigning to the prototype (for instance, something like `PhoneMatcher.prototype.regex = ...`).
 This is due to how TypeScript creates properties for class instances in the constructor rather than on prototypes, and it's not worth working around.
-The idea of providing your own regular expression for these classes is a brittle notion anyway, as the `Matcher` classes rely on capturing groups in the RegExp being in the right place, and these are subject to change as the regular expression needs to change.
+The notion of providing your own regular expression for these classes is brittle anyway, as the `Matcher` classes rely on capturing groups in the RegExp being in the right place, and these are subject to change as the regular expression needs to be updated.
 Use your own `Matcher` class instead if you would like to override this functionality, such as with the `phoneMatcherFactory` config.

 ## Upgrading from v0.x -> v1.x (Breaking Changes)